 PRTS aims to do this without compromising its academic standards and spiritual focus.

-In sum, PRTS prepares students to serve Christ and His church through biblical, experiential, and practical ministry through a PhD program with concentration in Historical Theology (Reformation & Post-reformation studies, 2016), Biblical Studies (2017), and Homiletics (2020).
+In sum, PRTS prepares students to serve Christ and His church through biblical, experiential, and practical ministry through a PhD program with concentrations in Historical Theology (Reformation & Post-Reformation studies) and Biblical Studies.